How to Add More Storage Space to Your Windows 11 Storage Pool

 - Dual parity: Needs seven drives.
 Protects against two drive failures and keeps good performance.

-Options for storage space size and resiliency Click Create to make the new storage space.
+Options for adding storage space to a Windows 11 storage pool.
+Click Create to make the new storage space.

 Next, assign a drive letter (like D: or E:) and give the new space a label (a name you’ll see in File Explorer).
 Choose the file system type: NTFS (recommended for most users) or FAT32.
 Click Format to finish.